Causally constrained quantum operator dynamics: Introduction

 \section{Introduction}

-This work is concerned with the Heisenberg-picture operator evolution in spin chains subject to local constraints.
-The spreading of local operators in interacting quantum dynamics has become a well-established tool to probe the emergence of chaos and ergodicity in many-body quantum systems \cite{Nahum2018, Bertini2020_op_ent1, Bertini2020_op_ent1, roberts2017chaos, Bertini2018, CurtvK2018}.
-Operator dynamics is strongly linked to the spreading of entanglement in the circuit which sheds light on the thermalisation of a local region with the remainder of the system \cite{Nahum2017, Bertini2019}.
-Additionally, chaotic operator dynamics follows the emergence of universal random matrix behaviour in the spacing of spectral levels which has been used as a probe for chaos and thermalisation \cite{Wigner1967, Bertini2022_strongly_localised_circuits, Chan2021SpectralLyapunov, Brezin1997}.
-Understanding the effect of symmetries, local constraints and disorder on operator evolution enables the characterisation of localised (ergodicity-breaking) quantum dynamics \cite{Bertini2024_quantum_east, Bertini2022_strongly_localised_circuits, Moudgalya2022, Abanin2019_RMP}.
-In this, initially encoded quantum information does not get scrambled in the system, permitting a high degree of recoverability.
-Localisation in minimal brickwork quantum circuits has been pre-dominantly established in the time-periodic setting (i.e.~Floquet dynamics), focusing on operator evolution under non-universal gatesets (e.g. Clifford-gates) \cite{Chandran2015, Farshi2022_1D, Farshi2022_2D}, or circuits of approximately product (i.e.~non-entangling) unitaries \cite{Christoph2018, Hahn2024} raising the question of whether there are more analytically tractable generic circuit models that can exhibit operator localisation.
+Heisenberg-picture operator evolution is of fundamental interest in quantum mechanics.
+Our work concerns this problem in the unitary dynamics of interacting spin chains subject to local constraints.
+The spreading of local operators in quantum dynamics has become a well-established framework in which the emergence of chaos and ergodicity in many-body quantum systems can be analytically studied \cite{Nahum2018, Bertini2020_op_ent1, Bertini2020_op_ent1, roberts2017chaos, Bertini2018, CurtvK2018}.
+Operator dynamics is also closely linked to the spreading of entanglement in the system which sheds light on the thermalisation of a local region with its surrounding environment \cite{Nahum2017, Bertini2019}.
+Chaotic operator dynamics is also manifest in universal random matrix behaviour of the spacing of many-body spectral levels which is a standard diagnostic in complex systems \cite{Wigner1967, Bertini2022_strongly_localised_circuits, Chan2021SpectralLyapunov, Brezin1997}.
+Violations of ergodicity typically arise from algebraic restrictions on the available phase space to be explored by the states/operators in time-evolution.
+As a result, understanding this behaviour is closely linked to the effect of symmetries, local constraints and disorder on operator evolution which also facilitates analytical modelling \cite{Bertini2024_quantum_east, Bertini2022_strongly_localised_circuits, Moudgalya2022, Abanin2019_RMP}.

+Our particular focus will be on the phenomenon of \textit{localisation} in which initially encoded quantum information does not get scrambled in the evolution, permitting a high degree of recoverability.
+Localisation in brickwork quantum circuits has been pre-dominantly established in the time-periodic setting (i.e.~Floquet dynamics) as opposed to random circuits that serve as minimal models of chaos.
+Previous work has been dedicated to operator evolution under non-universal gatesets (e.g. Clifford-gates) \cite{Chandran2015, Farshi2022_1D, Farshi2022_2D}, or circuits of approximately product (i.e.~non-entangling) unitaries \cite{Christoph2018, Hahn2024}.
+It is still a challenging theoretical question whether localisation is a stable dynamical phase at late time limits or a transient phenomenon and the degree of fine-tuning required to achieve such behaviour.
+Finding analytically tractable, yet generic, model systems which exhibit localisation and robust ergodicity-breaking is thus still an outstanding question within this field.